Arab film festivals: Latin America

 The Latin Arab International Film Festival has been held yearly for the last seven years in the City of Buenos Aires.
 The only festival of its kind in the American continent, it has grown into a platform where to meet and promote Arab cinema and where to build a bridge and bring together the Latin American and Arab cultures, as they have so much in common.
 The festival's venues are public theatres Cine.Ar and el cultural San Martín and the Alliance Francaise.

 At the same time, LatinArab's industry Forum (The Latin Arab Co-Production Forum), held within the frame of the Mar del Plata International Film Festival, aims at potentiating both regions' film industries with the conception of films carried out as co-productions.

 Notable films

 Arab film festivals sometimes serve as forums for political and cultural statements.
-In 2003, for instance, Egyptian filmmaker Khaled Hagar presented his controversial Girls' Love, the story of a love affair between an Egyptian man and a Jewish woman.
+In 2003, for instance, the Egyptian Cinema production Egyptian filmmaker Khaled El-Hagar presented his controversial Girls' Love, the story of a love affair between an Egyptian man and a Jewish woman.

 More recently, films screened and/or competing at the festivals have reflected the Arab Spring.
 The 2012 Dubai International Film Festival showcased Hinde Boujemaa's It was Better Tomorrow, in which a homeless woman and her son live hand to mouth, squatting in apartments left empty by fleeing multinationals.
 Another documentary, True Story of Love, Life Death and Sometimes Revolution by Nidal Hassan, gathers the views and testimonies of Syrian women during the Syrian revolution.